Kids bedroom ideas on a budget

 What are your child’s hobbies and interests?

 When embarking upon the road to decorating a kids room, it’s important to take into account their hobbies and interests first.
 Do they love reading?
 If so, think about incorporating an easy-to-reach bookcase and a nice beanbag for them to sit down.
-You can create an affordable reading corner by using a bunch of throw pillows and some fairy lights to create a place of zen and winddown time too.
+You can create an affordable reading corner by using a bunch of throw pillows and some fairy lights to create a place of Zen and wind down time too.
 If they like sport, then adopt a more minimalistic approach (which is also cheaper), so you can open up space for them to run around and play.
 Perhaps hang up a small basketball hoop to practise their hand-eye coordination in bed and finish the look with a unique rug to bring life to the open floor.

 What is your focal point?

-Any good room should have at least one focal point, and in a child’s bedroom, this tends to be the bed.
-If you have a lot of space, you can go for a fancy Ferrari car bed or any other character-based bed that comes with different compartments like a desk, a cupboard and of course a sleeping area.
+Any good room should have at least one focal point, and in a child’s bedroom, this is the bed.
+If you have a lot of space, you can go for a fancy Ferrari car bed or any other character-based bed that comes with different compartments like a desk, a cupboard and a sleeping area.
 But if you have a small space, then regular children’s bunk beds would suit best as they only take up one side of the room and you can customise and build up rather than out into the small area.
 You can find very affordable bunk beds for under £500 like the Jubilee Bunk Bed in Ivory White which is on sale for £355 at the moment.
-It’s a lovely sturdy bed with a slim footprint which means it can fit into small bedrooms.
+It’s a lovely sturdy bed with a slim footprint, which means it can fit into small bedrooms.
 It has a low bunk with an easy to reach top bunk so you can tuck your little one in without having to stretch.
 You can also split the bunk bed into two three-foot single beds so when your little ones grow up wanting to be in separate beds or rooms then you can offer them two beds without having to fork out for another.
 You can find mattress offers when you buy beds from Room to Grow so you will make a further saving too!

 Other ideas for kids’ bedrooms: